4D-STAR/ester_nix/README.md

 nix develop --extra-experimental-features nix-command --extra-experimental-features flakes
 ```

 This will mount the development environment and install ester.
-Upon finishing you will be in a bash shell with the following commands available: `star1d`, `star2d`, `star_evol`
+Upon finishing, you will be in a bash shell with the following commands available: `star1d`, `star2d`, `star_evol`

 ## Why Nix